Over the river and through the woods, to Grandmother’s house, we go. Traveling this season?

 Traveling with kids can be an amazing experience for them, for you, and the entire family.
 Traveling offers us the opportunity to share the world with our children.
 It opens our minds, expands our points of view, and allows us to experience life in different ways.

-However, traveling with kids can be a little, let’s say…challenging.
-It doesn’t matter if your kids are younger or older; each age and stage have its own rewards and opportunities for growth and learning.
-Traveling with babies and toddlers is quite hard but seeing the world through their eyes is like no other.
-It is freeing when your kids can manage their own suitcases and stuff, but there are still things that come up as we navigate the world together.
+However, traveling with kids can be a little, let’s say … challenging.
+It doesn’t matter if your kids are younger or older; each age and stage has its own rewards and opportunities for growth and learning.
+Traveling with babies and toddlers is quite challenging, but seeing the world through their eyes is like no other.
+It is freeing when your kids can manage their own suitcases and stuff, but things still come up as we navigate the world together.

 Do Your Research

-Explore where you are going so you can set up expectations…for your family (and yourself).
-You want to research the place you are going.
+Explore where you are going so you can set expectations for your family (and yourself).
+You should also research the place you are going.
 Don’t know where you want to go?

 Here is the most current information from the Transportation Security Administration (TSA) about traveling with children.
-The TSA has recently modified some of the rules about traveling with children under 12.
-These rules include how and what you pack.
+The TSA has recently modified some of the rules about traveling with children under 12, including how and what you pack.
 Standard TSA screening procedures apply if your child is 13 or older.

 Get Prepared